fluffynuts/PeanutButter/README.md

   - DecimalDecorator which provides relatively safe string/decimal interchange, irrespective of culture
   - XElementExtensions to make dealing with XElement text easier
+* On-the-fly HTTP server for testing when you simply need a WebRequest to work
+* TempDb implementations (LocalDb, SqlCe and Sqlite) so you can run tests which involve migrations and integration between your ORM and the actual db
 * WindowsServiceManagement
   - provides functionality for query of & interaction with win32 services using the native Win32 api, exposed in an easy-to-use